About this course

 You’ll learn to design, build and test devices and systems from wearable monitors to intelligent diagnostic tools.
 You’ll also study management, communications and law for delivering biotech projects and products.

-As part of your masters degree course you will:
+As part of your biomedical electronic engineering master's degree you will:

 combine electronic engineering training with the study of biomedicine, giving you the skills to create sensors, apps and digital systems